deepanshs/mrsimulator/docs/configuring_simulator.rst

 In previous examples, we exploited the :math:`\text{D}_{2h}` symmetry of the problem and therefore were able to simulate the spectrum by integrating the line-shape over an octant.
-In the following example, we attempt to break this symmetry.
+Observe what happens when this symmetry breaks.

 Consider the :math:`^{29}\text{Si}` site, ``Si29site``, from the previous example.
-This site has a symmetric shielding tensor with `zeta` and `eta` as 100 ppm and 0.2, respectively.
-As mentioned earlier, this tensor has :math:`\text{D}_{2h}` symmetry, however, we can break this symmetry by assigning Euler angles to the symmetric shielding tensor, as follows,
+This site has a symmetric shielding tensor with `zeta` and `eta` as 100 ppm and 0.2, respectively, giving a :math:`\text{D}_{2h}` symmetry to the problem.
+We can break this symmetry by assigning Euler angles to this symmetric shielding tensor, as follows,

 .. doctest::